Parasaurolophus: Discovery and naming

 In 1921, Charles H. Sternberg recovered a partial skull (PMU.R1250) from what is now known as the slightly younger Kirtland Formation in San Juan County, New Mexico.
-This specimen was sent to Uppsala, Sweden, where Carl Wiman described it as a second species, P. tubicen, in 1931.
-The specific epithet is derived from the Latin tǔbǐcěn "trumpeter".
+This specimen was sent to Uppsala, where Carl Wiman described it as a second species, P. tubicen, in 1931.
+The specific epithet is derived from the Latin word tǔbǐcěn, meaning "trumpeter".
 A second, nearly complete P. tubicen skull (NMMNH P-25100) was found in New Mexico in 1995.
-Using computed tomography of this skull, Robert Sullivan and Thomas Williamson gave the genus a monographic treatment in 1999, covering aspects of its anatomy and taxonomy, and the functions of its crest.
-Williamson later published an independent review of the remains, disagreeing with the taxonomic conclusions.
+Using computed tomography of this skull, Robert Sullivan and Thomas Williamson gave the genus a monographic treatment in 1999 that covered aspects of its anatomy and taxonomy, as well as the functions of its crest.
+Williamson later published an independent review of the remains that disagreed with the taxonomic conclusions.